mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

-Without the use of a background thread, minPoolSize is ensured during checkOut. ``Connections`` may not be checked into the pool before being established however, so establishment also happens during checkOut.
-If it were done in a blocking fashion, the first operations after a clearing of the pool would experience unacceptably high latency, especially for larger values of minPoolSize.
+Without the use of a background thread, minPoolSize is ensured during checkOut. ``Connections`` may not be checked into the pool before being established, however, so establishment also happens during checkOut.
+If ``Connection`` establishment were done in a blocking fashion, the first operations after a clearing of the pool would experience unacceptably high latency, especially for larger values of minPoolSize.
 Thus, minPoolSize either needs to be ensured via a background thread (which is acceptable to block) or via the usage of non-blocking (async) I/O.

 Why must closing a connection be non-blocking?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Because idle and perished ``Connections`` are cleaned up as part of
-checkOut, closing such ``Connections`` would block application threads
+checkOut, performing blocking I/O while closing such ``Connections``
-if it involved blocking I/O, which would introduce unnecessary
+would block application threads, introducing unnecessary latency.
+Once
-latency.
-Once a ``Connection`` is marked as "closed", it will not be
+a ``Connection`` is marked as "closed", it will not be checked out
-checked out again, so ensuring the socket is torn down does not need
+again, so ensuring the socket is torn down does not need to happen
-to happen immediately and can happen at a later time, either via async
+immediately and can happen at a later time, either via async I/O or a
-I/O or the background thread.
+background thread.

 Backwards Compatibility
 =======================